List of radio stations in Wellington: FM stations

+The rise in internet radio stations has been prevalent in Wellington.
+Mouthfull Radio is the contemporary station that showcases community online radio from Wellington.
+Most stations also use an m3u stream on their website so you can listen online if you are outside of the band of radio in proximity.

-Decommissioned Frequencies
+Decommissioned frequencies

 The following frequencies were previously used in the Wellington region, but most were decommissioned in the reallocation of frequencies in October 2010.

 It is unlikely that most of these FM frequencies will be re-used as most do not fit within the current band spacing plan.
 Possible exceptions are 102.1/102.9 FM and 96.9 FM that fit the band plans for Wellington and Hutt Valley respectively.

-Low Power FM
+Low power FM frequencies

 There are a number of Low Power FM stations that are operating, or have operated, in Wellington whose broadcast range may be less than that of the full-power FM stations.